 Crushing and damage from tree roots are two of the biggest issues we see with Queens sewer pipes of any material.
 Queens sewer pipes are all also subject to clogging, especially when items are put down the drains that don’t belong there, including grease, food, toys, “flushable” wipes, and other foreign objects.

 If you suspect a problem with your lines, or you are just curious about their material and condition, a plumbing company who specializes in sewer mains can run a camera down the pipe to find out information.
-Speak to an expert about your sewer main in the Queens area, contact the Queens sewer professionals at Balkan Plumbing.
+Speak to an expert about your sewer main in the Queens area, contact the Queens sewer professionals at Balkan Sewer And Water Main.
 As a courtesy to our clients, we offer free and no-obligation site visit seven days a week, even after hours.